Radon-Games/Radon-Games/README.md

 npm run dev
 ```

+## Adding Games

+In order to add games to Radon, you will first need to download the game files using some form of a website scraper.
+Once you have the game files, you will have to upload them to the [Radon-Games-Assets](https://github.com/Radon-Games/Radon-Games-Assets) in the corresponding folder.
+Once the games have been uploaded to the repository, you will need to edit the [`src/data/games.json`](src/data/games.json) add add an entry for the game.

 ## Building For Production

 The build assets will appear in the `/dist/public` directory.
 You can run the production version with `npm start` although it is reccomended to process these files statically through Caddy [`file_server`](https://caddyserver.com/docs/caddyfile/directives/file_server) API (see more information below).